 2. He rewards devoted fans with upgraded tickets

-Before every show, Jill Trunnell engages with fans to find out who is deserving of upgraded pit tickets and hands them out, as in this clip from CBS This Morning.
+Before every show, Church's team engages with fans to find out who is deserving of upgraded pit tickets and hands them out.

 1. He has a giving heart